 Respect and awe

 Let’s just stop there and take a step back from the tide of sentiment that risks sweeping us away with nostalgia and emotion.
-Let’s really think about mothering and motherhood; not as I have experienced it, not as you have experienced it; just Mothering and Motherhood.
-Here are definitions from the dictionary to start us off.
+Let’s really think about mothering and motherhood; not as I have experienced it, not as you have experienced it; but rather what the fundamental concepts are.

 Not uniquely human